Measuring the Impact of a Civics Program for Middle Schoolers at the New York Historical

 TAAD students demonstrated significant growth in content knowledge about the two democratic models, skills (e.g., public speaking and collaboration), and social-emotional learning and civic engagement.
 Observations showed that students were most engaged when presented with opportunities to connect program content to their own lived experiences.

 The evaluation also highlighted areas for increased alignment between the intended outcomes of the program and actual student outcomes, particularly those around object inquiry.
-In reflecting on the findings with N-YHS, we noted outcomes on the Logic Model that were less aligned with the program’s long term intended impact, and which might be replaced with ones that were more closely aligned.
+In reflecting on the findings with NYH, we noted outcomes on the Logic Model that were less aligned with the program’s long term intended impact, and which might be replaced with ones that were more closely aligned.

-N-YHS plans to make these changes to the Logic Model, as well as think about possible changes to the art making components of the program to support student creativity and interest in bringing their ideas about democracy and civic engagement back home to their communities.
+NYH plans to make these changes to the Logic Model, as well as think about possible changes to the art making components of the program to support student creativity and interest in bringing their ideas about democracy and civic engagement back home to their communities.

 Cathy Sigmond